csc-training/elements-of-hpc/intro/applications.md

 a millenium-scale simulation concerning the surface air temperature in the Arctic and the Greenland glacier ice thickness, answering questions such as when the Arctic ice is gone during the summer and winter.
-In this case, not only does the system involve very desperate scales (in time as well as in space), it also implies the coupling of systems governed by very different physical models, each of which demands substantial computing power in its own right.
+In this case, not only does the system involve very disparate scales (in time as well as in space), it also implies the coupling of systems governed by very different physical models, each of which demands substantial computing power in its own right.
 Here a model for the evolution of the ice cover and one for the Earth's atmosphere and oceans